What Is Glycemic Control?

 Mechanisms of Action

-The effects of acupuncture on glucose metabolism are attributed, in experimental models and clinical studies, to neuroendocrine modulation.
-It is proposed that stimulation of specific points may activate the autonomic nervous system, particularly the parasympathetic (vagus) branch, involved in the regulation of insulin secretion and hepatic glucose production — but the magnitude and clinical relevance of these mechanisms are still under investigation.
+In experimental models and clinical studies, the effects of acupuncture on glucose metabolism are attributed to neuroendocrine modulation.
+Stimulation of specific points is proposed to activate the autonomic nervous system, particularly the parasympathetic (vagus) branch, which regulates insulin secretion and hepatic glucose production — but the magnitude and clinical relevance of these mechanisms are still under investigation.

 Studies in experimental models show that electroacupuncture can improve insulin sensitivity in peripheral tissues through activation of the AMPK pathway (AMP-activated protein kinase) in skeletal muscle, increasing translocation of the GLUT4 transporter to the cell membrane.

-Other mechanisms under investigation include: reduction of systemic inflammatory markers (TNF-alpha, IL-6), modulation of the hypothalamic-pituitary-adrenal axis (reducing chronic cortisol that worsens insulin resistance), improved beta cell function, and regulation of the gut microbiota.
+Other mechanisms under investigation include: reduced systemic inflammatory markers (TNF-alpha, IL-6), modulation of the hypothalamic-pituitary-adrenal axis (lowering chronic cortisol that worsens insulin resistance), improved beta-cell function, and gut microbiota regulation.

 01